What is Emotional Resolution™ (or EmRes™)?

 Each one of us has an innate biological capacity for self-emotional resolution.

-From the understanding of this natural capacity, several protocols were designed to resolve disruptive emotional patterns and long-lasting trauma, at any time: directly when one is feeling an emotion or even a long time after the disruptive emotional pattern was felt.
+From the understanding of this natural capacity, several protocols were designed to resolve disruptive emotional patterns and long-lasting trauma.

 What is an emotion?